Jamesyu420/Jamesyu420.github.io/_pages/cv.md

 - 2019-2023, B.Sc. in Statistics, School of Statistics, East China Normal University
 - 2023- , Ph.D. in Applied Economics (Statistics), Guanghua School of Management, Peking University
+- 2025.7-12, Visiting PG Internship, Department of Mathematics, The Hong Kong University of Science and Technology

 Working Experience
 ======